cloudflare/workers-sdk/packages/wrangler/CONTRIBUTING.md

 1. Create the command structure and define it in the registry.

-First, create your namespaces and commands with the `createNamespace` and `createCommand` utilities.
+First, create your namespaces and commands with the `createNamespace`, `createCommand`, and `createAlias` utilities.
 Namespaces are the prefix before the subcommand, eg. "wrangler kv" in "wrangler kv put".

 ```ts
 import { createCommand, createNamespace } from "../core/create-command";